 I had a Philips Avent manual pump with my first three daughters.
 My friend who pumped for the milk bank actually had the same pump.
 Once, the small seal on her pump broke.
 While she waited for it to come in the mail, I gave her the spare (new) seals from my pump.
 I love the fact that many of the parts on the pump are replaceable.
 I still have the bottles that came with my original pump, and recently replaced the nipples on them so Pearl could use them.

 I received a new Philips Avent manual pump to try for this post.
 While it looks a lot like my first pump, it has some small modifications that make it work better.
 The small seal I always worried about losing (and often put in upside down) has been replaced by a larger, more effective seal.
 The massage cushion feels softer, and the slightly shorter bottle makes it more compact.
 It’s easy to use with one hand (once you’ve gotten it started), so you can read your favourite blogs or browse Pinterest while pumping.

 The Philips Avent breast pump has won the PTPA Seal of Approval from other moms who’ve tried it and loved it.
 It is compatible with other Philips Avent bottles and cups.
 (I tested it on my bottles from my old pump set and yep, they still fit together!)
 The pump includes the natural bottle and nipple, so there’s less nipple confusion for babies who are breastfeeding and bottle feeding.

-Disclosure: I am part of the PTPA Brand Ambassador Program with Philips Avent and I received Compensation as part of my affiliation with this group.
+Disclosure: I am part of the PTPA Brand Ambassador Program with Philips Avent and I received compensation as part of my affiliation with this group.
 The opinions on this blog are my own.
-The Koala Mom is not responsible for the giveaway or prize.